tariromukute/opengilan/5G Core Networks Performance Comparison/README.md

 2. Pulls and runs the OAI docker images
 3. Sets up the networking rules to allow traffic forward on VM to the docker containers
 4. Add an sql dump to initialise OAI with UEs for testing 208950000000031 - 208950000100031
 5. Copies docker-compose file to run OAI on network 48.0.0.0/16.
-This is for NRF.

 ```bash
 # Firstly install ansible